Kaiserblüte - the star hike on the Wilder Kaiser

 Altitude metres

-"I have really experienced the Wilder Kaiser."
+"I have truly experienced the Wilder Kaiser."

 No overnight stay in a hut